-I am Mariano Remírez and I am a Research Assistant Professor in the Department of Atmospheric, Oceanic, and Earth Sciences at George Mason University.
-I am part of Geoff Gilleaudeau's Lab.
+I am Mariano Remírez and I am a Postdoctoral Researcher in the Department of Geosciences and Natural Resources Management at the University of Copenhagen.
+I am part of the Earth History and Geobiology research group led by Tais Dahl.

 My work focuses on reconstructing paleoenvironmental and paleoclimatic conditions of the Earth through studies that involve stratigraphy, petrography, SEM, and geochemical analysis of fine-grained rocks and carbonates.
+But I am also interested in the history and philosophy of science, as well as education-related topics.

 News